joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/uicollectionview/README.md

 ### DataSource

 UICollectionView's data source is very much like UITableView's.
-The key methods are exactly the same, but for some rewording.
+The key methods work in the same way, but for some rewording.

 ```swift